Clergy house

-A clergy house is the residence, or former residence, of one or more priests or ministers of religion.
-Residences of this type can have a variety of names, such as manse, parsonage, rectory or vicarage.
+A clergy house is the residence, or former residence, of one or more priests or ministers of a given religion, serving as both a home and a base for the occupant's ministry.
+Residences of this type can have a variety of names, such as manse, parsonage, presbytery, rectory, or vicarage.

 Function

 A clergy house is typically owned and maintained by a church, as a benefit to its clergy.
 This practice exists in many denominations because of the tendency of clergy to be transferred from one church to another at relatively frequent intervals.
-Also, in smaller communities, suitable housing is not as available.
+Also, in smaller communities, suitable housing is not always available.
 In addition, such a residence can be supplied in lieu of salary, which may not be able to be provided (especially at smaller congregations).

 Catholic clergy houses in particular may be lived in by several priests from a parish.
 Clergy houses frequently serve as the administrative office of the local parish, as well as a residence.
 They are normally located next to, or at least close to, the church their occupant serves.

 Partly because of the general conservation of churches, many clergy houses have survived and are of historic interest or importance.
 In the United Kingdom, the 14th-century Alfriston Clergy House was the first property to be acquired by the National Trust.
 It was purchased in a state of near ruin in 1896 for £10, the vicarage having moved elsewhere long before.

 In some countries where the clergy houses were often rather grand, many of them have now been sold off by the churches and replaced by more modest properties.
 Numerous clergy houses have been acquired by families for use as private homes.
 Others have been adapted as offices or used for various civic functions.
 In many villages in England, the former clergy house is called the "Old Vicarage" or the "Old Rectory".
 In Scotland, a former clergy house may be known as the "Old Manse".

 Nomenclature

 There are a number of more specific terms whose use depends on the rank of the occupant, the denomination, and the locality.
-Above the parish level, a bishop's house was traditionally called a "Bishop's Palace", a dean's residence is known as a deanery, and a canon lives in a canonry or "canon's house".
+Above the parish level, a bishop's house was traditionally called a "Bishop's palace", a dean's residence is known as a deanery, and a canon lives in a canonry or "canon's house".
 Other clerical titles have different names for their houses.

 A parsonage is where the parson of a church resides; a parson is the priest/presbyter of a parish church.
-A rectory is the residence of an ecclesiastical rector, although the name may also be applied to the home of an academic rector (e.g. a Scottish university rector) or other person with that title.
+A rectory is the residence of an ecclesiastical rector, although the name may also be applied to the home of an academic rector (e.g., a Scottish university rector), or other person with that title.
 In North American Anglicanism, a far greater proportion of parish clergy were (and still are) titled as rector than in Britain, so the term rectory is more common there.

 The names used for homes of ordinary parish clergy vary considerably and include the following: